VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/exporting-key.md

 Set up your project environment before you begin to export a Virgil Key, with the [getting started](/docs/guides/configuration/client-side) guide.

-In order to export the Virgil Key:
+To export the Virgil Key:

 - Initialize **Virgil SDK**